GeneaLabs/CodeStyle/Models.md

 # Models
+This pattern is not a Repository patter, but instead an adaptation thereof for Laravel models.
+Laravel models already implement the repository patter in how they are build on top of Eloquent, so splitting out each model into multiple single-use-traits is an effort to maintain organziation, while the other rules enforce the repository pattern of the model throughout the code-base.

 The benefits of this guide go deep beneath the surface, and at first glance may not be apparent:
 - centralized place of maintenance in the attribute and query traits.
 - deep performance optimization via centralized caching in the traits.
 This automatically ensures that relationship